 Now That You’re in the Door, What Happens Next?

 Congratulations, you’ve crafted the perfect resume that showcases your strengths and got the interview.
 At the end of the day, that piece of paper serves as an access ticket into a job or internship.
 Now it comes down to how you present yourself and support what you wrote.
 Remember that a resume does not get you the job, so speak clearly on what you have written and bring the experiences to life.
 Believe in your strengths and what you have accomplished so that you can articulate these things with passion.
 The confidence you have in the words that you penned, makes your resume that much more powerful.
 And don’t forget: as you begin to take the corporate world by storm, continue to update your resume.
-The time has come to go out there, write that resume and get that job.
+The time has come to go out there, write that resume and get that job (and check out all you need to know about landing that internship here).